taps-nc/taps-nc.github.io/program.md

 ### Nick Hynes
 <ul>
-#### A Privacy Layer for Web3 - Discover how to unlock the potential of Web3 with the Oasis Privacy Layer
+<b>A Privacy Layer for Web3 - Discover how to unlock the potential of Web3 with the Oasis Privacy Layer</b>
 </ul>

 <ul>